EnterpriseDB/tpa/docs/src/efm.md

      reconfigure.sync.primary: true
 ```

-If you make changes to values under `efm_conf_settings`, TPA will always
+If you change `efm_conf_settings`, TPA always
-restart EFM to activate the changes.
+restarts EFM to activate the changes.

 ### EFM witness

-TPA will install and configure EFM as witness on instances whose `role`
+TPA installs and configures EFM as a witness on instances whose `role`
 contains `efm-witness`.

 ### Repmgr

-EFM works as a failover manager and therefore TPA will still install
+EFM doesn't provide a way to create new replicas.
+TPA uses repmgr to
-repmgr for setting up postgresql replicas on postgres versions 11 and
+create replicas for Postgres versions 11 and earlier.
+Although repmgr
-below. `repmgrd` i.e. repmgr's daemon remains disabled in this case and
-repmgr's only job is to provided replication setup functionality.
+packages are installed in this case, the repmgrd daemon remains disabled when EFM is in use.

-For postgres versions 12 and above, any cluster that uses EFM will use
+For Postgres versions 12 and later, any cluster that uses EFM uses
-`pg_basebackup` to create standby nodes and not use repmgr in any form.
+`pg_basebackup` to create standby nodes and doesn't use repmgr in any form.